 Basic core and spine rehabilitation for Disc Prolapse/Slipped Discs

 When they are not severe, slipped discs may be handled through proper rehabilitation and corrective exercises.
-Again, correct diagnosis is key and understanding your pain is key to this.
-Core stability exercises can work for early rehabilitation of spinal and disc related conditions.
+Again, correct diagnosis is key, and understanding your pain is key to this.
+Core stability exercises can work for the early rehabilitation of spinal and disc-related conditions.

-Being in small group environments and on a one to one situation can help improve your core and back pain related to slipped discs.
-Perfect Balance Clinic offer small group sessions and one to one bespoke rehabilitation programmes for people suffering from slipped discs.
+Being in small group environments and in a one to one situation can help improve your core and back pain related to slipped discs.
+Perfect Balance Clinic offers small group sessions and one to one bespoke rehabilitation programmes for people suffering from slipped discs.

 If you would like additional information about this or to discuss how we may be able to help with your queries please contact us using the form below and we will get back to you as soon as possible.